cxengage/cxengage.github.io/README.md

 ; Syntax
 (template {<params>})

-;Use a message template when sending an sms to twilio (send twilio sms {:to-phone-number *phone-number*
+;Use a template when sending an sms to twilio
+(send twilio sms {:to-phone-number *phone-number*
                   :from-phone-number "1-506-555-1234"}
   (template {:message "Hello {{first-name}}"}))